ellkizilova/hello-world/README.md

 # hello-world
 Ell's repository
-Hi, I'm Ella
+Hi, I'm Ella.
-I'm from Ukraine
+I'm from Ukraine.
-I'ma soon to be PhD in marketing
+I'm a soon to be PhD in marketing.